October 6, 2008

 My sister has been diagnosed for Breast Cancer, at the tender age of 31.
 It has been a rigorous fight and battle for 7 years now.
 She is truly amazing and continues to live life to the fullest with her family, despite of this dreadful disease.

-t control.
+I am sure everyone knows somebody with breast cancer.
+October marks breast cancer awareness month so I thought I would write about all the things you can do to control breast cancer risks.
+Surprisingly, there is a lot you can’t control.
 This makes it even more important to look at what you can control and commit to making changes that can make a huge difference.
 Here are the risk factors: (taken at Susan Komen website) and you would want to share this to your mother, grandmother, sister, relatives and friends.

 * Having a first menstrual period before age 12 or entering menopause at age 55 or later increases a woman’s exposure to estrogen and may therefore increase risk.